 - As soon as you have a list of unrecorded resources for which new forms will be prepared, contact the Site File to request State Site Numbers for the new resources.
 Numbers may be requested using the Number Assignment Request/Confirmation Form available from the Site File website.
 For large projects numbers may be pre-assigned in blocks.
-Before requesting new site numbers please check Site File records to ensure that each resource does not already have a State Site Number. - If this form is being submitted as part of a field survey project, please complete the Site File's Survey Log Sheet for the survey manuscript.
-This form has one required attachment, a portion of the 1:24,000 (7.5 minute) USGS topographic map with the survey project area clearly marked.
-To assist future researchers and aid the Site File in processing survey projects please adhere to the following guidelines: - ➤ In the survey report, use the State Site Number for historic properties which are referred to in text or tabulated.
-The report should include a table of all resources correlating Site File numbers with name, location or other important information.
+Before requesting new site numbers please check Site File records to ensure that each resource does not already have a State Site Number. - If this form is being submitted as part of a field survey project or includes a report manuscript, please complete the Site File's Survey Log Sheet.
+The Survey Log Sheet serves as the data entry form for manuscripts and has one required attachment, a portion of the 1:24,000 (7.5 minute) USGS topographic map with the survey project area clearly marked.
+To assist future researchers and aid the Site File in processing survey projects please adhere to the following guidelines:

-- ➤ On the Survey Log Sheet, please list all site numbers of resources for which you are submitting forms. - > Separate forms for newly recorded properties ("originals") from forms for previously recorded properties ("updates").
+- In the survey report, use the State Site Number for historic properties which are referred to in text or tabulated.
+The report should include a table of all resources correlating Site File numbers with name, location or other important information. - ➤ On the Survey Log Sheet, please list all site numbers of resources for which you are submitting forms. - > Separate forms for newly recorded properties ("originals") from forms for previously recorded properties ("updates"). - ➤ Refer to Florida Administrative Rule 1A-46.001 for official standards and guidelines for survey reports.